Welcome to the Premier Website for Professional Business Analysis

 The Complex Forecasting Challenge

 To forecast unit sales, product sales, product costs, and gross profits accurately, the analyst must be able to forecast demand as a function of price accurately.
-The seller's "price," however, is indeed not the only factor influencing customer demand or price elasticity of demand.
+The seller's "price," however, is indeed not the only factor influencing customer demand or Price Elasticity of demand.

-Those estimating demand price elasticity also know when they must take into account other factors such as:
+Those estimating demand Price Elasticity also know when they must take into account other factors such as:

 • The presence of competitors and their pricing, as well as the prevailing market price.